melissawen/melissawen.github.io/_posts/2020-08-12-end_of_endless.md

 kernel.
 Gradually I noticed that this was a widespread problem with the sequential execution of subtests in VKMS.

+In the beginning, I only noticed that the test crashed while waiting for a vblank event that was never going to happen.
+So I looked for solutions that enabled vblanks in time to prevent the subtest get stuck.
+However, as Daniel mentioned, these solutions just looked like duct-tape.

 ## The endless debugging

 Initially, I found two problems and thought that both were related to the test implementation.
-So I sent patches to IGT.
+So I sent patches to IGT to correct the cleanup process and to force a vblank.
 In waiting for feedback, I realized that a previously successful subtest was currently failing, even with the solution I intended — bad smell.
 I searched the patch that modified this behavior in the history and, in fact, reversing the change let the subtests flow.

 It was then that I saw a patch sent to the DRM mailing-list in which someone faced a similar problem and decided to participate in the discussion.
 From this point, doubts and suspicions increased even more.
-However, now, I wasn't the only person looking for it.
+However, on the bright side, I wasn't the only person looking for it.
 With our time zone differences, we were three sharing the findings for someone else's next shift.

 I sent a first patch about this issue on June 25th (in the wrong direction).
 After so much feedback, adjustments, and some other wrong attempts, the solution was finally accepted on August 8th.

 The whole story is documented in the following discussions:

 1. https://patchwork.freedesktop.org/series/78813/
 2. https://patchwork.freedesktop.org/patch/373563/?series=79003